romkey/ESP-Diagnostic-Tool/README.md

 8. ESP32 Bluetooth scanning? (not likely due to Bluetooth library size issues)

+9. Add telnet/netcat-like functionality

+10. Blink

+11. Look at adding some kind of SSL testing

 ## License

 This code is published under the [MIT License](https://romkey.mit-license.org/).